tajmone/hugo-book/assets_src/diagrams/README.md

 # Diagrams Editing Notes

 Some annotations on Dia assets and settings used in the creation of the SVG diagrams sources.

+## Object Trees Fonts and Colors

+For the Dia Object Trees diagrams, I've used the built-in [Flowchart Shapes].

+And the following fonts:

+- Consolas, 28 pt.

 ## Flowcharts Fonts and Colors